Nottommy11/Nottommy11.github.io/README.md

 - [ ] Get YouTube thumbnails via either an API or some other method
 - [ ] Automatically get a thumbnail of a saved todo and allow the user to change that thumbnail
 - [ ] Store data in a database
+- [ ] Load todos from bookmarks of chosen browser

 ---